amyoccodingwaves/amyoccodingwaves.github.io/index.md

 ### Sample CSS file to style the body, h1, h2 and p elements on your html page

-Copy and paste the following CSS file into the CSS panel in your JSFiddle sandbox, click 'run' and see what happens.
+Copy and paste the following CSS file into the CSS panel in your JSFiddle sandbox, click 'Run' and see what happens.

 ```
  body{